Locchan/monda/README.md

    re-creates any that have died.

 Workers are decoupled from each other.
-The Hikvision pipeline uses a shared bounded `deque` (`HikEvents`) so a producer worker can hand events to future consumer workers without tight coupling.
+The Hikvision pipeline uses a shared bounded `deque` (`HikEvents`) so a producer worker can hand events to consumer workers without tight coupling.
+When the consumer receives a VMD (motion detection) event it automatically fires a `J_HikAlertSnap` job that grabs a camera snapshot and sends it as an LED alert (rate-limited per camera).
+Unknown event types are forwarded to LED as well.

 ## Documentation